• Aging pots and metal in the garden

 Galvanized metal is hard to etch because it is intended to resist oxidation.
 An alkaline solution might do the trick to age it.
 Acids are more likely to impart a rusty result.

 Try ammonia and salt with a bit of soap for a mild etch.
 Try caustic cleaners like Drano or bathroom cleaners like Lysol toilet cleaner next.
-Paint the acid on in an outdoor location and wear eye protection when using any of these caustic solutions.
+Paint the acid on in an outdoor location and wear rubber gloves and eye protection when using any of these caustic solutions.

 Annie Steen ages fabric and flags with wood stain.
 Just look how it blends well with her own little tricycle from her childhood.
 Annie uses stain to age many of the materials she uses in her workshop creating primitive art pieces.